 Hello!
 I currently have availability at my South Etobicoke office on Monday afternoons/evenings (2733 Lake Shore Blvd.
 West, Suite #111).
 My sliding scale is full.
-I am not accepting new clients at my West-End Toronto location (if you are on my waiting list, or area a past client, this doesn’t apply to you).
-I do have availability for clients who only want teleconferencing.
-In late summer, I will be opening a South Etobicoke office one day per week and will be able to accept individuals and couples.
+I am not accepting new clients at my West-End Toronto location (if you are a a past client, this doesn’t apply to you).
 Please review my “Psychotherapy” page before contacting me, in order to see if we might be a good fit.
 If you would like a referral, here is a list of colleagues you may want to contact:

 If this is an emergency, you might want to contact The Gerstein Centre, a community-based, 24 hour crisis centre.

 Here are low-cost therapy options through Toronto Institute of Relational Therapy and Affordable Counselling and the Gestalt Institute.
 You might also want to check out Jaya Health’s by-donation community clinic.

 Check out this low-cost 15 min/day, 40 day online mindfulness program that I like.

 Here’s a video that describes what we can do when we need to trick the amygdala back to calm.
 It’s a video for kids, but I find it helpful for adults too.